laginha/django-object-hooks/README.md

 ### Override base deliverers

-All the available deliverers rely completely on two base deliveres: `HooksDeliverer` and `HookDeliverer`.
-From these you can create your own deliverers:
+Create your own custom deliverers from `HooksDeliverer` and `HookDeliverer`:

 ```python
 from doh.deliverers.base import HooksDeliverer, HookDeliverer